Compare the coverage and price of Voluntary Health Insurance Scheme (VHIS)

-Voluntary Health Insurance Scheme (VHIS) mainly covers the hospitalisation costs incurred by the insured.
+Voluntary Health Insurance Scheme ("VHIS") mainly covers the hospitalisation costs incurred by the insured.
 The VHIS policyholder can enjoy tax deductions on the premium paid.
-The VHIS Standard plan is based on the minimum standards prescribed by the government such that products across insurance companies have almost the same terms.
+The VHIS Standard plan has minimum standards prescribed by the government such that these plans offered by different insurance companies have very similar coverage.
 The VHIS Flexi plan is built upon the Standard plan by providing higher coverage through higher benefit limits or adding Supplementary Major Medical ("SMM").

 VHIS products are certified by the Food and Health Bureau (FHB) to comply with the minimum requirements as follows:

 - Minimum benefit coverage and amounts

 - Premium transparency and cooling-off period of 21 days